 Subject to preferences that may apply to any outstanding preferred stock, holders of our common stock are entitled to receive ratably any dividends that our board of directors may declare out of funds legally available for that purpose on a non-cumulative basis.
-Our outstanding senior secured notes issued December 2016 retain our ability to pay dividends.
+Our outstanding senior secured notes issued in December 2016 restrict our ability to pay dividends.